Degrees Offered

 Core Requirements (Basic and Divisional combined)

 The core requirements are intended to introduce the student to various fields of knowledge and to lay the foundation for concentration in a major subject and related fields during the junior and senior years.
-For these reasons, as many of the requirements as feasible should be taken in the first two years.
+For these reasons, as many of these requirements as feasible should be taken in the first two years.

 Basic Requirements